paxfordjp/englishlessons/README.md

   <section id="about">
     <h2>About Me</h2>
     <p>Hello!
 I’m Paula, a master's degree holder with years of experience teaching English to students of all levels.
-I specialize in academic English, exam preparation (TOEFL, IELTS), and conversation skills.
+I specialize in English teaching, exam preparation (TOEFL, IELTS), and conversation skills.
 My lessons are personalized, interactive, and designed to help you achieve your goals efficiently.</p>
   </section>

   <section id="lessons">